Post-Award Policies and Procedures

 • Expenditures do not exceed budget categories

-A sponsor can grant a no-cost extension to allow PIs more time to complete their research objectives.
-Extensions may not be requested simply to allow more time to spend down research funds.
+A sponsor may grant a no-cost extension (NCE) to allow a PI additional time to complete their research objectives.
+However, extensions cannot be requested solely to spend down remaining project funds.

-No-cost extension requests must be submitted no less than 90 days prior to the end date of an award.
-Some sponsors may require notification earlier/later than this, so read the guidelines well in advance to ensure your meet their timelines.
+NCE requests must be submitted at least 90 days before the award’s end date.
+Some sponsors may have different notification timelines, so it's important to review the award guidelines well in advance to ensure compliance.

-If you would like to request a no-cost extension, please contact your ORS research administrator.
-They can assist with drafting the necessary documents and working with RSP to submit the request.
+If you plan to request an NCE, please contact your ORS research administrator.
+They can assist with drafting the necessary documentation and coordinating with RSP to submit the request.

 Participant Payments